arcisad/dssr2017ABI-a.rastar/README.md

+# A UI based translation of the gas transfer models.
 # Synopsis
 The project is about mathematical and computational modelling of the respiratory tree with the main focus on asthma.